linux4sam/egt/docs/src/topics.md

 The EGT API is not thread safe, but there are well defined ways provided and supported to use the EGT API in a multi-threaded application by following a couple simple rules.
-The thread the main egt::EventLoop is started on, usually through egt::v1::Application::run(), must not be directly accessed by a separate thread.
+The thread the main egt::v1::EventLoop is started on, usually through egt::v1::Application::run(), must not be directly accessed by a separate thread.
 This means any widgets or windows that are managed by that main thread should not be directly accessed by another thread.